Professional Reviews

 Can my child delete FamiSafe?

-No, your child can’t delete FamiSafe.
-If your kid tries to delete FamiSafe, they’ll be asked to enter your account password or a 4-digit PIN (which you create when you first install FamiSafe).
-Also, since you need to give FamiSafe administrative privileges on mobile, you can’t delete it like you would a typical mobile app.
-You have to instead navigate into your devices’s settings to uninstall FamiSafe — something kids might struggle with.
+Since you need to give FamiSafe administrative privileges on mobile, you can’t delete it like you would a typical mobile app.
+You have to instead navigate into your device’s settings to uninstall FamiSafe — something kids might struggle with.
 However, even if your kids manage to guess your PIN or account password and successfully delete FamiSafe, you’ll be issued a notification on your own device saying FamiSafe has been uninstalled.

 Can FamiSafe see my screen?

-No, FamiSafe can’t see your screen.
-FamiSafe can monitor the apps your kids are using and allow you to set limits on those apps.
-For example, you can choose how long your kids can use a particular app for and during what hours they can use that app.
 FamiSafe also includes web content filtering, so if your kids try to visit an adult website, they won’t be allowed to, and you’ll receive a notification saying they attempted to access a blocked site.
-My only complaint is that FamiSafe doesn’t allow your kids to request access to a blocked website on computer (although they can on Android and iOS).
+My only complaint is that FamiSafe doesn’t allow your kids to request access to a blocked website on Windows or macOS devices (although they can on Android and iOS).

 Is the FamiSafe app safe to use?

-Yes, FamiSafe is a legitimate app that’s safe to use.
-It’s made by Wondershare, a trustworthy company that also makes video editing software, PDF readers, and more.
 However, if you’re unsure whether FamiSafe is a safe app, you should consider downloading an antivirus program.
 An antivirus program can scan apps for malware and viruses and alert you if they’re unsafe.
-Check out our list of the top 10 antiviruses in 2023 to see our favorite antiviruses that can keep you protected from all types of malware.
-I recommend choosing Norton, Bitdefender, or TotalAV.
-If you’re on Mac, then Intego is also a good choice.
+Check out our list of the top 10 antiviruses to see our favorite antiviruses that can keep you protected from all types of malware.

 Does FamiSafe monitor phone calls?